 1. Avenida Central

-I recommend spending at least a full afternoon exploring everything that it has to offer and to make it your base for getting food or gifts to your friends.
+I recommend spending at least a full afternoon exploring everything that it has to offer, and making it your base for getting food or gifts for your friends.

 2. Mercado Central